 Standards are statements of fairness, yet some standards are seemingly arbitrary in the reviewed literature–in other words, set arbitrary justice goals.
 For example, Cao & Stanley (2017) proposes 20 ferries per day to avoid social exclusion for inter-island transport planning, though acknowledging the standard should be politically determined.
 It is unclear if selecting a different benchmark such as 10 or 30 ferries would make a difference in any specific object of justice (e.g., accessibility to particular destinations) or if that number is tied to funding or resource constraints.
 Another example is the conceptual underpinnings of the 15-minute city, where 15 minutes is the standard for travel times.
-Is this sufficientarism?
-Or egalitarianism?
+Is this sufficientarism or egalitarianism?
 The standard can be interpreted in a multitude of ways.
-We argue that conceptualization of justice must guide the selection of the standard.
+We argue that conceptualizations of justice must guide the selection of the standard.
 As Martens & Golub (2021) demonstrate, being explicit about “Why” is important.
 Recent work by Karner et al. (2024) provides several concrete examples for developing standards that follow directly from different justice conceptualizations.

+Additionally, there is a need to go beyond the focus on low-income transit riders, as clear “Who?”-specific standards are lacking.
+Positioning intersectional considerations within the creation of community-based equity definitions and tailored standards are critical, as the act of delineating equity-deserving communities impacts results (e.g., Rowangould et al., 2015).
+Standards should be sensitive to evolving community-based definitions of inequities.
+Are issues of economic inequity at the root of transport inequities for a particular community?
+Are inequities in access provided by certain modes emphasized because access offered by other modes are relatively better?
+Access to what types of opportunities are driving transport inequities?
+How do populations, travel modes, and opportunities sought intersect to define the “who” of inequities?
+A community-informed understanding of inequities and tracking how they change are needed.

 For decision-makers, setting standards, measuring inequities, and developing flexible guidelines for standards that are also compatible with community-informed calls for justice, are the next steps for transportation equity planning.
-If we assume that one function of the academic literature is to recommend standards, researchers must connect compatible conceptualisations and standards to justice frameworks.
+If we assume that one function of the academic literature is to recommend standards, researchers must connect compatible conceptualisations and standards to justice frameworks and specific groups.
 Currently, these fundamental connections are mostly missing.

 Call 2: Develop creative methods for systems-thinking approaches to fairness

-On the methodological side, transportation justice research would benefit from wider use of mixed-methods.
+On the methodological side, transportation justice research would benefit from a wider use of mixed-methods.
 Concepts and standards are often discussed from purely qualitative or quantitative approaches.
 This is a missed opportunity to combine the strengths of both approaches, whether by diving deeper into some particular experiences or perceptions through qualitative methods or tailoring more meaningful quantitative analysis after qualitative explorations.
 As mixed-method examples, Xie & Spinney (2018) find through interviews and go-alongs with women cyclists that the standard Cycling Level of Service tools used by engineers to plan cycling infrastructure misses a critical gendered perspective.
 Further, Somenahalli & Taylor (2007) survey older adults to understand their mobility issues, revealing factors that are unseen in standard daily travel surveys.